opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automated-auditing-and-assurance/automated-auditing.md

 ### Substantive Testing
 - **Definition and Importance**
-  - Involves detailed testing of transactions and balances to verify their accuracy and completeness.
+  - Involves detailed testing of transactions and balances to verify their accuracy and completeness[^13].
   - Importance: Ensures the reliability and integrity of financial and operational data.
 - **Implementation**
   - Use data analytics tools to automate substantive testing processes.